On ternary positive-definite quadratic forms with the same representations over Z: Introduction

 \begin{thm} We assume that $(A_1, B_1), (A_2, B_2) \in {\rm Sym}^2 (\RationalField^3)^* \otimes_{\RationalField} \RationalField^2$ satisfy \begin{enumerate}[(a)] \item $A_i$ and $B_i$ are linearly independent over $\RationalField$. \item[(b')] $(A_i, B_i)$ is non-singular and anisotropic over $\RationalField$. \item[(c')] $q_\RationalField(A_1, B_1) = q_\RationalField(A_2, B_2)$. \end{enumerate} In this case, $(r_1 A_1, r_1 B_1)$ is equivalent to $(r_2 A_2, r_2 B_2)$ by the action of $GL_3(\RationalField) \times \{ 1 \}$ for any integers $r_1, r_2$ that satisfy $r_1^{-1} \det(A_1 x - B_1) = r_2^{-1} \det(A_2 x - B_2)$.

 \end{thm}

-Considering that (b) is equivalent to the condition obtained by replacing $\RationalField$ in (b') with $\RealField$, the situation of Theorem \ref{thm:main result over RationalField} is more general than that in the conjecture.
-In the proof, the result by Bhargava on the one-to-one correspondence between the set of pairs of quadratic forms and the set of quartic rings and its resolvent cubic rings\cite{Bhargava2004}, is used.
+Since (b') is obtained by replacing $\RealField$ in (b) with $\RationalField$, Theorem \ref{thm:main result over RationalField} handles a more general case than Proposition \ref{thm:proposition 1}.
+In the proof, one-to-one correspondence between the set of pairs of quadratic forms and the set of quartic rings and its resolvent cubic rings\cite{Bhargava2004}, is used.